trinker/validateMake/inst/extradocs/README.txt

 ------

 1. Move an institution core data folder inside of 'TestCore' directory
-2. Click 'button.bat' (may appear as just 'button')
+2. Click 'button.bat' (may appear as just 'button' if you don't have showing file extension enabled on your computer)

 -------
 Output: